 University of Iowa students enroll in classes that are part of the regular curriculum at the University of Birmingham.
 This means participating in a system that is significantly different from the U.S. broad-based, liberal arts education, both in terms of calendar and specialization of studies.
 Students usually take between three and five courses each semester, earning between 12 and 16 semester hours of transfer credit for each semester.

 One of the distinctive features of academic life in the UK is the specialized nature of the study which students undertake in higher education.
 Students will usually 'belong' to one and, at most, two schools or departments and will take the majority of their modules at Birmingham.
 As far as possible exchange students should try to choose the majority of their modules from one specific department as this will help to give them a better 'identity' during their time at Birmingham.

-Take a look at the course options open to study abroad students by exploring the University of Birmingham's online 'Programmes and Modules Handbook' (check for 'Certificate' and 'Intermediate' which are roughly equivalent to first and second year courses at the University of Iowa).
+Take a look at the course options open to study abroad students by exploring the University of Birmingham's online 'Study Abroad and Exchanges Module Catalogue' (check for 'Certificate' and 'Intermediate' which are roughly equivalent to first and second year courses at the University of Iowa).